PastIn Person

 Julie Novkov

-Dean of the Rockefeller College of Public Affairs & Policy; Professor; Collins Fellow at University at Albany, SUNY
+Dean of the Rockefeller College of Public Affairs & Policy, Collins Fellow, and Professor of Political Science and Women's, Gender, and Sexuality Studies at University at Albany, SUNY

-Julie Novkov serves as the Dean of the Rockefeller College of Public Affairs & Policy and is a Professor and Collins Fellow at the University at Albany, SUNY, with research interests in public law and American political development.
+Julie Novkov serves as the Dean of the Rockefeller College of Public Affairs & Policy and is a Professor of Political Science and Women's, Gender, and Sexuality Studies at the University at Albany, SUNY, with research interests in American political development and constitutional law.

 Kapil Longani